cristianoc/arc-agi-2-abstraction-dataset/README.md

 - `abstractions.py` — reusable abstraction routines (component analysis, symmetry detection, morphological operations, etc.).
 - `abstractions.md` — a human-readable report summarising experiments, performance, and failure analysis.

+All `abstractions.md` files that include a DSL section follow the typed DSL specification described in `dsl/DSL.md` and are validated using the commands shown above.

 Identity baselines omit these files; you can treat the bundle as an invitation to contribute a stronger abstraction in the future.